 NAD+ is a critical stress response molecule.
-Cancers hijack many pathways that are active in cellular stress responses and rely on enzymes that use NAD+ as a co-substrate.
+Many cellular stress pathways rely on enzymes that use NAD+ as a co-substrate.
 There are several categories of NAD+-utilizing enzymes, including:

 - PARPs, which are a 17-member family of enzymes that vary in structure, cellular location and function but all of which break down NAD+, a co-substrate central to cellular metabolism, and attach ADPR, a part of the NAD+ molecule, to proteins, a process referred to as ADP-ribosylation.